Guntersville Lake Bass Fishing: Ultimate Guide

 Town Creek also hosts some incredible specimens of largemouths, smallmouths, and spotted bass.
 The point near the ramp holds exquisitely deep waters where the various bass species travel to feed.

 The back of the creek – where Mickey Creek starts – is also a great place to target the largemouth bass.
-Town Creek will allow you to use all kinds of baits and bass fishing rigs, including Texas, Carolina, and Ned Rig, along with crankbaits, spinnerbaits, and jigs!
+Town Creek will allow you to use all kinds of baits and bass fishing rigs, including Texas, Carolina, and Ned Rig, along with crankbaits, spinnerbaits, and jigs, and hiring local Lake Guntersville fishing guides can help you master these techniques even faster!

 Siebold Creek